mkmat/Z1plus-code/README.md

 a polymer configuration in Z1+.
 In short, you can add any kind of surface mesh made of dumbbells (polymers with 2 beads only) to your configuration file (lammps data file, in particular).
 Since Z1+ does not move the terminal atoms of chains, the surface(s) will serve as obstacles.

+## How to analyze a sheared, atomistic dump trajectory?

+You need a lammps data file of the unsheared system, as well as a dump trajectory file.
+Z1+ assumes that you shear in x-direction, gradient in y-direction, so that the only nonzero tilt is xy.
+Extract the backbone and tilt values, pass them over to config.Z1, and start Z1+ via

+        perl ./extract_backbone.pl <myfile.data> <myfile.dump>;
+        perl ./Z1+

 ## Are there benchmark configurations to test my own implementation of Z1+?

 Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.